7Block Labs

 Solana variant (SPL USDC) in x402

-On Solana, x402’s “exact” scheme uses a partially-signed SPL transfer transaction (base64-encoded) in the payload; the facilitator adds the fee payer signature and broadcasts.
-You still do 402 → X-PAYMENT, just with a Solana transaction instead of EIP‑712. (x402.gitbook.io)
+On Solana, x402’s “exact” scheme works by using a partially-signed SPL transfer transaction (that’s base64-encoded) in the payload.
+The facilitator simply adds the fee payer’s signature and sends it out.
+So, you still follow the 402 → X-PAYMENT path, but with a Solana transaction instead of EIP‑712.
+Check it out here: (x402.gitbook.io).

 {